-6 Starting the Alarm Task Engine
+Starting the Alarm Task Engine

-If you have created a script automatically or manually, the script will be sent to the device.
+If you have automatically or manually created a script, the script will be sent to the device.
 It is recommended to send the script via HTTPS.
-Otherwise the passwords and login information are sent plain.
+Otherwise, the passwords and login information are sent plain.
 Then the script is parsed on the device.
-If the script does not have a syntax error, the message: "Script successfully parsed" is displayed above the Alarm Task Editor and a new Alarm Task Engine is created.
-If there is an older Alarm Task Engine that one will run until the new one is created.
-Before the new Alarm Task Engine starts to run, all previously created events, which belong to the older Alarm Task Engine, are deleted.
-All actions are also deleted except the one which is just being executed.
-Furthermore, the temporal states (see Section 5.2.1 I/O-States, page 14) will be set to disabled and then the Alarm Task Engine is initialized, for instance, the operation mode of a C-state is activated or actions are being executed when the Boolean condition is true and so on.
+If the script is free of syntax errors, the message "Script successfully parsed" is displayed above the Alarm Task Editor and a new Alarm Task Engine is created.
+If there is an older Alarm Task Engine, it will run until a new one is created.
+Before the new Alarm Task Engine starts to run, all previously created events which belong to an older Alarm Task Engine are deleted.
+Also, all actions are deleted except the one which is being executed.
+Furthermore, the temporal states will be set to disabled and then the Alarm Task Engine is initialized.
+For instance, the operation mode of a C-state is activated or actions are being executed when the Boolean condition is true and so on.
 For instance, you have configured the device and it is going to reset.
-After the restart the device can reconnect automatically or send an alarm e-mail immediately this way:
+After the restart, the device can reconnect automatically or immediately send an alarm e-mail :

-Connection con_1:={IP("192.168.9.1")}; AlarmMail restart:={IP("www.mailserver.de") To("test@vcs.com")Subject("restart")}; if(true)then restart,con_1;
+Connection con\1:={IP("192.168.9.1")}; AlarmMail restart:={IP("www.mailserver.de")

+To("test@vcs.com")Subject("restart")};

+if(true)then restart,con\1;